bestbat/todo.txt-cli-wiki/Other-Todo.txt-Projects.md

 # Windows

-There is a .Net windows gui app that sits in your system tray: https://github.com/benrhughes/todotxt.net/downloads
+There is a .NET Windows GUI app that sits in your system tray: https://github.com/benrhughes/todotxt.net/downloads

+Windows PowerShell version (think todo.sh for Windows): https://github.com/hartez/todo.txt-PowerShell

 Additionally, there was also an AutoHotKey gui version that was advertised a couple months back on the list--maybe it might meet your needs, if you're looking for more of a GUI version... http://tech.groups.yahoo.com/group/todotxt/message/2757